Although snack cravings decrease with a high-fat diet, it doesn’t happen overnight. Plus, some situations call for a

-Anchovy rings with capers can equally make a good keto-friendly snack on the go.
+Anchovy rings with capers can make an excellent keto-friendly snack on the go.

 30. MCT Oil

 MCT stands for medium-chain triglycerides.
 Since these are medium-chain fatty acids, your body can quickly convert them into ketones to boost your energy level.

 Although they come from coconut oil, the fatty acids in MCT oil can be up to six times more effective at producing ketones.

 Because especially highly concentrated MCT oils contain pure caprylic acid (C8), which is only eight carbon atoms long, your body can metabolize them faster than regular coconut oil: